nroldanf/docker/3_images/images.md

 ## **docker push**

 Makes available on a public Docker Hub registry.
 It is necessary an organization to push image to DockerHub.
+By default, Docker points to docker.io/library/, where all official images are hosted.

+Only the layers that do not exist on Docker Hub are pushed!!! :D

+## **docker tag**

+Creates a tag that points to the same layer of the image.
+This is made in order to, for example, push the image to our repository.

+## **docker history**

+Allows to see every layer in a docker image.

+## **docker history --no-trunc**

+Shows a verbose output of the each layer.